Visiting Kensington Palace

 How British to take afternoon tea.
 And how royal to have one’s afternoon tea in Kensington Palace Gardens!

-Normally, if you wanted a special afternoon tea here, it would be in the baroque-styled Orangery which was built in 1704-05 for Mary’s younger sister, Anne, who became Queen when William died.
+After being closed for several years for refurbishment, the Orangery is again open for tea.
+The baroque-styled restaurant was built in 1704-05 for Mary’s younger sister, Anne, who became Queen when William died.

 11 thoughts on “Visiting Kensington Palace”